-The labeling of SUCLA2 within the neurons is punctate with a cellular localization resembling that of mitochondria, suggesting the presence of SUCLA2 immunoreactivity in this organelle (Fig. 3a1, b1).
-Although in situ mitochondria are normally filamentous, cellular stress as it may be the case during handling of the specimen or simply postmortem delay will cause mitochondrial fragmentation, yielding a punctate appearance.
-To identify the mitochondrial presence of SUCLA2, co-localization studies were performed for F_0-F_1 ATP synthase subunit d.
-The distribution of F_0-F_1 ATP synthase subunit d delineated the expected distribution of mitochondria (Fig. 3a2, b2).
-Furthermore, an almost complete co-localization of SUCLA2 and F_0-F_1 ATP synthase subunit d and the absence of singly labeled structures indicate the exclusively mitochondrial localization of SUCLA2 (Fig. 3a3, b3).
+The labeling of SUCLA2 within the neurons is punctate with a cellular localization resembling that of mitochondria, suggesting the presence of SUCLA2 immunoreactivity in this organelle (Fig. 3A1, B1).
+Although in situ mitochondria are normally filamentous, cellular stress as it maybe the case during handling of the specimen or simply postmortem delay will cause mitochondrial fragmentation, yielding a punctate appearance.
+To identify the mitochondrial presence of SUCLA2, co-localization studies were performed for ATPase subunit d.
+The distribution of ATPase subunit d delineated the expected distribution of mitochondria (Fig. 3A2, B2).
+Furthermore, an almost complete co-localization of SUCLA2 and ATPase subunit d and the absence of singly labeled structures indicate the exclusively mitochondrial localization of SUCLA2 (Fig. 3A3, B3).